Welcome to today's edition of the Rush 24-7 podcast.

 Well, and because their union, for example, there in Dearborn and Ron Gettelfinger, I like Ron very much.

-And the other the other thing is, too, that's very important that maybe you don't know or other people don't know.
+And the other thing is, too, that's very important that maybe you don't know or other people don't know, the Rush Limbaugh show, the Sean Hannity show, AM radio does not come in in factories.

-So like I have to tape the program with my radio on the outside wall of a building to listen to it later.
+So, like, I have to tape the program with my radio on the outside wall of a building to listen to it later.

-You know, that is an excellent observation because uh they let you wear headphones when you work in the line and all that.
+You know, that is an excellent observation because they let you wear headphones when you work in the line and all that.

-No, oh no.
+No, oh, no.

 I see.

-You know, that and and if it bothers someone, they can tell the you know supervisor and he could say, okay, you have to turn that down or something, but that usually doesn't happen.
+And if it bothers someone, they can tell the supervisor and he could say, okay, you have to turn that down or something.

 So some people listen to me.